Pleztor/o2susers/readme.md

 This is a Laravel 5 based package that will provide user management capabilities.

 Building on the default Users and Authentication Laravel 5 ships with, this package provides a simple user management interface.
 When the database seeding step is done, the users table is cleared and the default *admin* account is set up.
 Once logged in, the admin user can create, edit, or remove user accounts, including resetting passwords.
-Non-admin users can see the list of users, but can only save their own records.
+You can re-use the admin views if needed to create a page for users to edit their own data.

 Default credentials are:
 - name: admin